 The B.A. in Ethnic Studies received official authorization by the Office of the Chancellor of the California State University in December 2017!
 Students may now select to major in Ethnic Studies beginning fall 2018.

 Ethnic Studies is the study of the histories, experiences, cultures, and issues of racial-ethnic groups in the United States.
 As an interdisciplinary major, the B.A. in Ethnic Studies emphasizes the social and historical study of race and racism in the United States.
 The Ethnic Studies discipline is defined by its attention to the systemic power relations that arise from institutional, cultural, and global productions of “race.”
 Through the study of power and its linkages to race, ethnicity, class, gender, and sexuality students gain an understanding of historical movements for social transformation, resistance, and liberation.
 While the main focus is on the experiences of racialized peoples in the United States, the program also understands that race and racism are not unique to the United States.
 Committed to scholarly excellence and intellectual rigor, Ethnic Studies contributes to global discourses regarding human freedom.
-The proposed program teaches students about the social dynamics of race, racism, structural violence, colonialism, legalized discrimination, assimilation, and the resulting impacts of such processes.
+The program teaches students about the social dynamics of race, racism, structural violence, colonialism, legalized discrimination, assimilation, and the resulting impacts of such processes.
 Moreover, the program provides an in-depth understanding of our racial/ethnic diversity, indigenous and liberationist epistemologies, community and identity formation, artistic productions, and activism on the social, legal, and public policy front.

 The major operates from a comparative approach.
 The Ethnic Studies core curriculum anchors students intellectually, theoretically, and methodologically.
 Augmenting the core, upper-division courses support the three themes of the curriculum: 1) Colonialism, Migration and Diasporas; 2) The State, Inequality and Resistance; and, 3) Identities and Representation.
-Students will have the opportunity to demonstrate their knowledge of ethnic studies via application in a capstone project and/or fieldwork opportunities in racial-ethnic communities.
+Students have the opportunity to demonstrate their knowledge of ethnic studies via application in a capstone project and/or fieldwork opportunities in racial-ethnic communities.

 Students who graduate with a Bachelor of Arts in Ethnic Studies will be able to: